labsyspharm/harvardtissueatlas/_atlases/melanoma-pca.md

 <a href="#automated-minerva-stories" class="button">View Automated Data</a>

 ### Key Questions
-* What are the earliest events in the development of melanoma precursors?
-How might these precursors be identified diagnostically and eradicated therapeutically?
+* What are the earliest events that lead to melanoma?
+How can we detect melanoma precursors and eradicate them?
-* What are the key events in melanoma progression and why does the immune system successfully clear many pre-melanomas but fail to stop others?
+* What are the key events in melanoma progression?
+Why does the immune system successfully clear many pre-melanomas but fail to stop others?
-* How can we use this information to improve our ability to recognize the subset of primary melanomas that are at high risk of progression to metastatic disease?
+* How can we use this information to recognize melanomas that are at high risk of progressing to metastatic disease?
-* What are the molecular events that allow some melanoma cells to escape therapy and survive as residual disease from which disseminated cancer can re-arise?
+* What molecular events allow some melanoma cells to escape therapy and survive as residual disease?

 ### Principal Investigators
 * Genevieve Boland, MD PhD, Section Head of Melanoma/Sarcoma Surgery, Massachusetts General Hospital